• Home

 Your options here vary from canvas covers and patio umbrellas to pergolas and small gazebos.
 You probably wouldn’t want to cover your entire yard, and it would be difficult to that, but a small area where you can escape from the world completely can be energizing.

-Get a Consultation with Proactive Landscaping
+Get a Consultation with Proactive Landscapingproactive

 When you need a little more cover in your yard, Proactive Landscaping can help you design and carry out your plan.
 We create beautiful outdoor spaces for any yard.
 Get a free quote today!